davidjeddy/learning_ruby/NOTES.md

   - **Since instance variables have nothing to do with inheritance, it follows that an instance variable used by a subclass cannot "shadow" an instance variable in the super-class.
 If a subclass uses an instance variable with the same name as a variable used by one of its ancestors, it will overwrite the value of its ancestor's variable.**

+## Abstract class

+- an abstract class that invokes certain undefined "abstract" methods

+- left for subclasses to define

 ## Method Overriding

 - When you invoke super with no arguments Ruby sends a message to the parent of the current object, asking it to invoke a method of the same name